 Speaker: Martin Redhead (Group Lead, UCB Pharma), Catherine Wark (Applications Manager, BMG LABTECH Ltd.)

 Martin Redhead, group leader at UCB, is specialised in molecular pharmacology and its impact in drug discovery.
-In this webinar, he discusses the use and impact of kinetic binding methods across the drug discovery pipeline in order to get a better understanding of the pharmacology of drugs.
+In this scientific talk, he discusses the use and impact of kinetic binding methods across the drug discovery pipeline in order to get a better understanding of the pharmacology of drugs.

 The study of binding kinetics can efficiently be performed on microplate readers.
 It neither relies on radioactivity, nor requires expensive instrumentation or multiple reactions for individual timepoints.
 Additionally, the use of a microplate reader for kinetic binding assays, extends the use of kinetic assays to screening purposes.